practicalli/clojure-web-services/create-a-handler-function/if-function.md

 ```

-> **Hint** In the case where an if expression is defined with only one value and the expression is false, then the value `nil` is returned.
+> ####Hint:: In the case where an if expression is defined with only one value and the expression is false, then the value `nil` is returned.

 ## Advanced if functions with do